 Holly Hill Farm is nestled in the rolling countryside in Taranaki approximately halfway between Mt.
 Egmont and the sea.
 Many of the paddocks have some steep slopes which the alpacas seem to love as they originally came from the Peruvian mountains.

-I have nineteen alpacas.
+I have eighteen alpacas.
 These cover just about the complete colour range going from white and fawn to chocolate brown through to black.

 They are shorn once a year and I card the fibre and then spin or felt it to make into hand-knotted rugs or hand-knitted or felted products.